DougTidwell/dWHoroscopeService/angular-ui/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+If you want to deploy the app to a web server, use `ng build --prod --build-optimizer`.
+If you're doing to deploy the app anywhere other than the root directory of your server, add the `--base-href=./` argument - that tells the `index.html` file to look in the current directory for all of its dependencies.
+(Which should work...if it doesn't, try setting the path explicitly, as in `--base-href=./horoscope`.)

 ## Running unit tests